![[BOTTOM]](to-bottm.gif)

 -

-- Ordinarily all committee members must be full members in good standing, but exceptions
+Ordinarily all committee members must be full members in good standing, but exceptions

-can be made to the requirement if the Board deems a non-member participant maybe of
+can be made to the requirement if the Board deems a non-member participant may be of

 special benefit to the Club.
 Committee appointees shall receive written notice and accept